Video abstract from our recent paper in Neuron

 Bachelor in Nursing

 Maozhen obtained a bachelor's degree in nursing in China and has been working as a research assistant since 2008.
 She joined the Zhong lab in 2011 where she quickly became the "go-to" person for genotyping, culturing slices, performing animal surgeries, and maintaining the inventory of lab supplies.
+She became lab manager in 2014.
 Outside of work, Maozhen enjoys camping and hiking.